How does the DML differ from a PhD?

 May I use periods of residency abroad prior to admission to the program to satisfy the residency abroad requirement?

-Residency abroad within 10 years prior to admission to the DML program may be used to satisfy the requirement with the written approval of the Director for the primary DML language and the V.P. for Language Schools.
+Residency abroad within 10 years prior to admission to the DML program may be used to satisfy the requirement with the written approval of the L1 Director and the Dean of Language Schools.

 In addition to an MA in my first language, I have an MA from Middlebury in my second language.
 Does this MA exempt me from course work in my second language?